 A regular check-up for a child under the age of 18 is often referred to as a “well child visit.”
 These visits help ensure that infants, children and teens are getting the proper care they need to stay healthy.
 They give the provider, parents and child an opportunity to talk about nutrition, safety, immunizations and many important age-appropriate topics.

 What takes place at a well child visit for kids ages 0-3?

 During the first months and years of life, growth and development are happening rapidly.
 Parents typically have a lot of questions during this time frame, and we are here to help.
 Regular checkups allow providers to stay in contact with patients and families regarding these issues and any other concerns they may have.

 There is a set schedule for parents to follow for well child visits in this age range.
 We ask to see a newborn a few days after delivery.
 Then you should come in again five times before his or her first birthday.
 This happens at months 2, 4, 6, 9 and 12.
 Then we like to see kids when they are 15, 18, 24 and 30 months of age.
 After that, the visits can occur on an annual basis.

 When you arrive, the registrar will ask you to fill out some forms.
 These give us an idea of where your child is at in this stage of his or her development.

 Then a nurse will take your child’s vital signs and measurements.
 After that, your provider will do a physical exam of your child to look for anything out of the ordinary.

-During these young well child checks, we monitor growth and development, eating habits, the transition from breast milk/formula into solid foods, sleep patterns, bowel habits, behavioral concerns and vaccination updates.
+During these young well child checks, we monitor growth and development, eating habits, the transition from breast milk/formula into solid foods, sleep patterns, bowel habits, and behavioral concerns, and update vaccines.
 We also spend time discussing the importance of things like dental checkups and precautionary measures such as safety around the home and in the community.

 Ask any questions you might have; feel free to write them down beforehand, too, to be sure we cover everything that’s on your mind.